-Active Shooter Preparedness - DHS has developed a comprehensive Active Shooter Preparedness website, which strives to enhance national preparedness through a whole-community approach by providing the necessary products, tools, and resources to help all stakeholders prepare for and respond to an active shooter incident.
+Active Shooter Preparedness - DHS has developed a comprehensive Active Shooter Preparedness website, which strives to enhance national preparedness through a wholecommunity approach by providing the necessary products, tools, and resources to help all stakeholders prepare for and respond to an active shooter incident.
 Subrecipients are encouraged to review the referenced active shooter resources and evaluate their preparedness needs.

-Soft Targets and Crowded Places - States, territories, Urban Areas, and public and private sector partners are encouraged to identify security gaps and build capabilities that address security needs of soft targets and crowded places, understanding the unique challenges related to protecting locations which are open to the public.
+Soft Targets and Crowded Places - States, territories, Urban Areas, and public and private sector partners are encouraged to identify security gaps and build capabilities that address security needs and challenges related to protecting locations or environments that are easily accessible to large numbers of people on a predictable or semi-predictable basis that have limited security or protective measures in place, including town centers, shopping malls, open-air venues, outside hard targets/venues perimeters, and other places of meeting and gathering.
+For more information, please see DHS's Hometown Security Program.